lukewilson9/Comp-Seminar-Project/README.md

 I cannot provide the neural network code I comprate my classifier code to for my poster, seeing as it is a collaboration for the whole Wade Lab.
 However, if that is of interest please let me know and we can discuss further!
 It is of a similar pipeline format.

+Furthermore, if you would like the LIGO data I used to run the pipeline yourself, I can provide that aswell!